Business Analytics

 Offered Either Fall or Spring; Lecture hours:3

-An exploration of the concepts and applications of machine learning toward problems in business.
-Topics include prediction and classification methods, clustering, and association rules.
-Two prerequisites: (ANOP 102 or ENGR 226 or MATH 216 or PSYC 215) and (ANOP 203 or CSCI 203).
+A survey of the concepts, methods, and applications of machine learning toward problems in business.
+Topics include classification, prediction, and clustering methods.
+Students will require a laptop in class.
+Prerequisites: (ANOP 102 or ENGR 215 or ENGR 226 or MATH 216 or MATH 227 or PSYC 215) and (ANOP 203 or CSCI 203).

 ANOP 350.
 Predictive Analytics: Forecasting & Simulation.
 1 Credit.